 The immune system weakens with age, but specifically designed vaccines like the NACI-recommended high-dose flu vaccine help create a stronger immune response which makes it more effective for those aged 65 or older.

-As previously mentioned, getting vaccinated is your best defence against the flu, and for older adults the high-dose flu vaccine is a more effective means of protection.
-In trials, the high-dose influenza vaccine has been demonstrated to be more than 24% more effective than the standard flu shot in older adults.
+Getting vaccinated is your best defence against the flu, and for older adults the high-dose flu vaccine is a more effective means of protection.
+In trials, the high-dose influenza vaccine has been demonstrated to be more effective than the standard flu shot in older adults.

 For more information about the annual flu vaccination, and whether the high-dose influenza vaccine is available in your province, speak to your doctor, pharmacist or local Public Health authority.